 The Palacio is also adjacent to Cozumel’s main Police Department.
-So if you’re at all cautious about being out at night in a foreign land (not that you need worry), this might make you more at ease.
+So if you’re at all cautious about being out at night in a foreign land (not that you need worry), or wondering about safety in Cozumel, this might make you more at ease.

 Cozumel has an amazing amount of variety in types of food and a seemingly endless number of high-quality and reasonably priced places to eat.

-But since this post is more about “nightlife” I’m going to focus on a few of the places that stand out for some slightly more glam cocktails and fancy meals.
+But since this post is more about Cozumel nightlife, I’m going to focus on a few of the places that stand out for some slightly more glam cocktails and fancy meals.

 As mentioned above, El Palomar along the waterfront is a really pretty place, and their bar has been getting a good deal of buzz surrounding their more high-minded cocktail game.

-For a special dinner, try Shi Fu or Buccanos – both located at Buccano’s northern perch, right on the water.
-Both are run by the same family, and with such quality and grace, they’ve become standard-bearers for fine dining in Cozumel.
+For a special dinner, try Buccanos located in the north end of the island, on an elevated perch, right on the water.
+Run by a family with such quality and grace, they’ve become standard-bearers for fine dining in Cozumel.

 I also love the romantic setting of Rolandi’s waterfront area for delicious Italian with top-notch service.
 And definitely save at least one night for everyone’s old favorite, Guido’s, a beautiful dining experience where you’ll never have a bad meal.

 If you’re into music and want to get out and have a great night on the town, many of Cozumel’s favorite places frequently feature live bands.